 4. Each foreign currency transaction shall be examined and a determination made if the foreign currency transaction was made in support of insurance operations denominated in the same foreign currency.
 For example, some reporting entities engage in insurance operations in foreign countries with the premiums collected and claims paid in local currency.
 As in any insurance operation there will at times be uncollected premiums, policy reserves, unpaid claims, and other incomplete transactions that must be recorded in the reporting entity’s balance sheet.
 Premiums, reserves, and claims normally are recorded in U.S. dollars at the rate of exchange that is in effect at the time the policy is written, or when the claim is incurred.
 Changes in exchange rates, while not affecting the foreign policyholder, do affect the value of the foreign business as it is recorded in U.S. dollars.

-5. Foreign currency transactions made in support of insurance operations denominated in the same foreign currency, such as foreign branches, shall be accounted for as follows:
+5. Foreign currency transactions made in support of insurance operations denominated in the same foreign currency, such as foreign branches, must be translated to U.S. dollars as follows: each financial statement line shall be translated to U.S. dollars by applying the following exchange rates: (i) for assets and liabilities, the exchange rate at the balance sheet date shall be used and (ii) for revenues, expenses, gains, losses and surplus adjustments, the exchange rate at the dates on which those elements are recognized shall be used.
+Because translation at the using the exchange rates at the in effect on the dates the numerous revenues, expenses, gains, losses and surplus adjustments are recognized is generally impractical, an appropriately weighted average exchange rate for the period may be used to translate those elements.
+Gains or losses due to translating foreign operations to U.S. dollars shall be recorded as unrealized capital gains or losses.

 Staff Note: The above edits are a copy/paste of paragraph 5.b to bring the guidance into a single paragraph.
 Limited edits to improve the historical guidance are shaded.

-Canadian Insurance Operations—Canadian insurance operations, resulting in less than 10% of the reporting entity’s admitted assets, less than 10% of the reporting entity’s liabilities and less than 10% of the reporting entity’s net premium, can be translated to U.S. dollars by making an adjustment to the net assets of the foreign operation.
-The adjustment is calculated by summarizing the assets and liabilities in the foreign currency and in U.S. dollars.
-The net value is converted to U.S. dollars at the current rate of exchange and compared with the net value in U.S. dollars recorded by the reporting entity.
-Any difference in the net value to current exchange rates is recorded as a separate asset or liability and the change in the foreign exchange adjustment is recorded as an unrealized capital gain or loss.
-If a reporting entity does not meet the requirements of this paragraph or elects to translate each financial statement line item, the reporting entity shall follow the accounting in paragraph 5.b. of this statement;

-All Other Foreign Insurance Operations—All other foreign insurance operations must be translated to U.S. dollars as follows: each financial statement line shall be translated to U.S. dollars by applying the following exchange rates: (i) for assets and liabilities, the exchange rate at the balance sheet date shall be used and (ii) for revenues, expenses, gains, losses and surplus adjustments, the exchange rate at the dates on which those elements are recognized shall be used.
-Because translation at the exchange rates at the dates the numerous revenues, expenses, gains, losses and surplus adjustments are recognized is generally impractical, an appropriately weighted average exchange rate for the period may be used to translate those elements.
-Gains or losses due to translating foreign operations to U.S. dollars shall be recorded as unrealized capital gains or losses.

-6. All other foreign currency transactions shall be accounted for as follows:
+6. Foreign currency transactions shall be accounted for as follows:

 Assets and liabilities denominated in foreign currencies shall be accounted for at their U.S. dollar equivalent values using exchange rates at the balance sheet date.
 Income and expenses recognized during an accounting period shall be recorded at an appropriately weighted average exchange rate;